mileswd/mac2imgur/README.md

 #####Press **CMD + SHIFT + 3** to take a full-screen screenshot.#####

-After you've taken a screenshot, you'll notice that the icon in your system tray will turn either green or red.
+After you've taken a screenshot, you'll receive a notification via the Mac OS X Notification Center, telling you whether the upload was successful or not.

-If it turns green, then your screenshot has successfully been uploaded and the link has been copied to your clipboard.
+If the upload was successful, then your screenshot has been uploaded and the link has been copied to your clipboard.

-If it turns red, for whatever reason, that means the screenshot upload failed - try taking it again!

 ---

+###Options###

+There are a few options that you can change, via the options dialog - these include:

+* What happens to the screenshot after it is uploaded (it can be moved, deleted, or simply left as it is)
+* Whether the direct link or gallery link is used
+* If the screenshot should be opened in the browser after upload
+* The directory monitored for new screenshots

+---

 ###Issues & Pull Requests###

-If something isn't working as expected, feel free to [sumbit an issue](https://github.com/rauix/mac2imgur/issues).
+If something isn't working as expected, feel free to [submit an issue](https://github.com/rauix/mac2imgur/issues).

 On the same note, pull requests to fix issues or add features are greatly appreciated - fork away! ;D